AndersDeath/diary2/000-current.md

 # 20 January - Friday - Yerevan - 113 day of immigration

 Yesterdays DRSMILE release caused an issue.
 1200 wrong notifications were sent to people.
 It's not so much and we found how to resolve them.  iwas working a bit on writing.
-Aslo I've understood that I need to create a deadline for my articles.
+Also I've understood that I need to create a deadline for my articles.
 Without it I will do it forever without positive result.
 So, from tomorrow I will do everything this way.